Edmonton Residential School

 Although the cemetery was under the jurisdiction of the DIA, officials noted that “spiritual sponsorship of the cemetery is under the United Church.”
 They also relied on students at the school to help with maintenance.
 For instance, Principal Barnes wrote in 1955, “The boys at the School keep the grounds in reasonable condition for no remuneration, but they get paid for digging graves.”

-In 1987, the Camsell Hospital History Committee erected a cairn at the site in memory of the Inuit and Aboriginal people interred there.
-Donald McBride, the last principal of Edmonton IRS, was a member of the committee and compiled the list of names of the deceased.
+In 1987, the Camsell Hospital History Committee erected a cairn at the site in memory of the Inuit and First Nation people interred there.
+Donald McBride, the last principal of Edmonton Residential School, was a member of the committee and compiled the list of names of the deceased.

 Integration and the Edmonton Student Residence

-By June 1960, Edmonton IRS had become, in effect, a student residence rather than a school, with all its boarders attending grades 3 to 12 in schools in Jasper Place.
+By June 1960, Edmonton Residential School had become, in effect, a student residence rather than a school, with all its boarders attending grades 3 to 12 in schools in Jasper Place.